+Sprannie Management and Overheads

 Objective Description Effective programme management through appropriate resourcing and strategic management to ensure: timely and within budget delivery to a high standard of outcomes from the programme and contractual requirements; reliable cost accounting and financial reporting; effective management of all contracted suppliers and services; and appropriate and effective communication with all stakeholders and with MPI.

 Objective Achievement Measures Financial Management: Milestone Summary report detailing all Objective milestones and progress towards delivery, financial management, and forecasting is developed by Programme Manager and communicated to TSG and PGG each year by 31 May and updated on a quarterly basis.
 Additional Costs: In-Kind contributions are recorded by project leaders and reported in the In-Kind Contribution Report each Quarter by Programme Manager.
 Meetings: PGG meetings are held quarterly within 1 month of periods ending 30 September, 31 December, 31 March and 30 June each year.
 Reporting: A Quarterly Report (QR) is prepared by Programme Manager and submitted to the PGG within one month of the periods ending 30 September, 31 December, 31 March and 30 June each year.
 Cash flow forecast: Updated quarterly and Year End Forecast to end of programme is approved by the PGG each quarter.
 Material changes: Amendments that are within programme scope and budget are identified by the Programme Manager, approved by the PGG and notified to MPI on a quarterly basis.
 Annual Plan: The Annual Plan (AP) is approved by the PGG by 30 April each year.
 Programme Outcomes: Programme outcomes are reviewed by the PGG annually.
 Contract Variations: Any contract variations relating to Annual Plan are approved by the PGG and incorporated into Schedule 5 of the PGP contract by 31 August each year.
-Mid-Programme Review: An independent review of the programme to be held midprogramme by 31 December 2021.
-Final Programme Report: A final report is prepared by Programme Manager and submitted to the PGG within two months of the end of the programme, detailing achievements of the programme Evaluation: MPI will engage an independent expert within 6 months of programme completion to undertake an evaluation, at MPI's cost, of the benefits and outcomes to date of the programme.
+Mid-Programme Review: An independent review of the programme to be held mid- programme by 31 December 2021.
+Final Programme Report: A final report is prepared by Programme Manager and submitted to the PGG within two months of the end of the programme Manager and submitted to the PGG within two months of the end of the programme Manager and submitted to the PGG within two months of the end of the programme Manager and submitted to the PGG within two months of the end of the programme Manager and submitted to the PGG within two month

+Start Date 1 January 2019

+End Date 31 December 2025

+Leader FGR Chief Executive

+Linkages Objectives 1,2,3: Project Management and Overheads support all objectives